-Although a Part Addition event normally concerns only one item of Physical Human-Made Thing, it is possible to imagine circumstances under which more than one item might be added to (augmented).
+Although an instance of E79 Part Addition event normally concerns only one instance of E24 Physical Human-Made Thing, it is possible to imagine circumstances under which more than one item might be added to (augmented).
 For example, the artist Jackson Pollock trailing paint onto multiple canvasses.

 Examples: